PanoSight · Framework · How Clarity Returns

 Strong emotion can be real and still be misleading about what to do next.

-A looping thought is often a stress signal, not a proof.
+A looping thought may be a stress signal, not reliable evidence.

 These aren’t moral judgments.
 They’re failure modes of attention under load.